jimfinnis/angortplugins/README.md

+# New build system
+The plugins are built with a new CMake build system, where a single CMakeLists.txt builds all the plugins.
+For each one, it will check library dependencies (Curl, SDL, JACK etc).
+Just do

+    mkdir build
+    cd build
+    cmake ..
+    make

+You should end up with a load of *.angso* files.

+# Old documentation
+The old build system still survives, as the various *build*, *buildall* and *reallybuildall* files.
+This describes it.

 I've deliberately kept the build structure very simple - there's just a separate build script in each directory, which builds the library into the libs directory.
 This is to make it simple for you to devise a build script for